 This is funding provided directly by Government or other external providers.
 It can be ringfenced, specific and un-ringfenced.
 Un-ringfenced resources are those that can be utilised to finance any project (albeit there is usually an expectation of use for a specific purpose).
-The majority of capital Government Grant funding is un-ringfenced.
 Resources classified as ringfenced have to be utilised to finance particular categories of expenditure and therefore are restricted in their use.
-The 2021/22 capital programme relies on £11.793m of un-ringfenced and £21.973m of ringfenced grants.
+The 2021/22 capital programme relies on £11.459m of un-ringfenced and £24.210m of ringfenced grants.